KrasnitzLab/SCGV/README.md

 ### Activate the viewer environment

 * If you have existing Anaconda environmen before using it you need to activate it.
-To activate the anaconda environment `aviewer` you need to use the appropriate [Anaconda instructions](http://conda.pydata.org/docs/using/envs.html#change-environments-activate-deactivate).
+To activate the anaconda environment `cnviewer` you need to use the appropriate [Anaconda instructions](http://conda.pydata.org/docs/using/envs.html#change-environments-activate-deactivate).
 For `Linux` and `OS X` you should
 use: